Details

 The sounds of Pleistocene echoes like Przewalksi’s horses and Bristlecone pine trees—organisms that lived on this planet in the time of wooly mammoths and dire wolves—bring our attention to the soundscapes of previous geologic epochs.

 At the Bodega Marine Laboratory, Rigby also recorded the following sounds: the radula of a predacious snail drilling through a mussel shell, abalone feeding on kelp, and sea stars and sea urchins walking on glass.
-Rigby recorded the sounds of hagfish tunneling into decomposing squid organs at Chapman University in Orange, California.
+Rigby recorded the sounds of hagfish tunneling into decomposing squids at Chapman University in Orange, California.
 She recorded audio of an octopus scraping the hydrophone with her radula at the Cabrillo Marine Aquarium in Long Beach, California.

 Rigby performed live on viola as well as a sound sculpture that she welded from sousaphones, French horns and found brass objects salvaged from waste streams.
 She scored the composition for cello, viola, violin, sousaphone, French horn, tuba, piano, and choral elements.
 Among the vocalists present were two choirs: Liminal Voices and Orchestra (a vocal collective of LGBTQ+/Gender Expansive/BBIA communities) and 8TPS Choir (a vocal collective of trans, nonbinary, and gender-expansive musicians).